Dimitar Vlahov: World War II and aftermath

+Certificate from the Presidium of the National Assembly of the FPR Yugoslavia awarding Vlahov the Order of the Brotherhood and Unity.

 On 5 October 1944, he left Moscow with his son Gustav and through Craiova they reached Belgrade and then Vardar Macedonia.
 Upon his return, Vlahov became a member of the Communist Party of Yugoslavia (CPY) and Communist Party of Macedonia in the same year.
 He was a delegate in the Anti-fascist Assembly for the National Liberation of Macedonia and a member of its presidium.
 Vlahov supported the concept of a United Macedonia, due to which he came into a conflict with the pro-Yugoslav majority, which wanted to incorporate Vardar Macedonia into Yugoslavia.
 In late February 1945, Yugoslav leader Josip Broz Tito summoned him, Pavel Shatev, Metodija Andonov-Čento and Mihailo Apostolski for a meeting to try to dissuade demands for immediate action against Greece, although he also still had his own ambitions regarding northern Greece then.
 Due to his irredentist views, Tito transferred him to Belgrade so that he cannot regain his political influence.
 He was a member-advisor of the Yugoslav delegation in the Paris Peace Conference and became the vice president of the Yugoslav Federal National Assembly in 1946.
 Vlahov remained outside of Tito's inner circle because of being older than his peers, communicating better in Bulgarian, French, and Russian than in any of the Yugoslav languages, including Macedonian, as well as for having no political support in Yugoslavia and SR Macedonia.
 As a result, he remained as a token Macedonian representative in Belgrade, holding virtually powerless positions until his death on 7 April 1953.
 Per historians Ivan Katardžiev and Stefan Dechev, he continued regarding himself as a Bulgarian until the end of his life and only espoused Macedonian political separatism, along with members of IMRO (United).